libmapper/libmapper/README.markdown

 destination signal, in which data is transported using either shared memory or [Open Sound Control](http://opensoundcontrol.org/) streams over a network.
-In addition to traffic management, libmapper automatically handles address and datatype translation, and enables the use of arbitrary mathematical expression for conditioning, combining and transforming the source values as desired.
+In addition to traffic management, libmapper automatically handles address and datatype translation, and enables the use of arbitrary mathematical expressions for conditioning, combining and transforming the source values as desired.
 This can be used for example to connect a set of sensors to a synthesizer's input parameters.